-- -- Establish an in-region presence that increases the ability of the Center to execute requirements. - -- Increase participation in transformative, regional security foundational courses. - -- Add short-term conferences and events in support of building partner capacity. - -- Increase participation in issue-focused courses (e.g., stability operations or homeland defense).
+- -- Establish an in-region presence that increases the ability of the Center to execute requirements. - -- Increase participation in transformative, regional security foundational courses. - -- Add short-term bilateral and multilateral conferences and events in support of building partner capacity. - -- Increase participation in issue-focused courses (e.g., stability operations or homeland defense).

-As the NESA Center continues to meet these priority objectives, the overarching goal will remain to build sustained, engaged communities of influence and partnerships among security professionals and opinion makers in the NESA region.
+As the NESA Center continues to meet these priority objectives, the overarching goal remains to build sustained, engaged communities of influence and partnerships among security professionals and opinion makers in the NESA region.

-FY 2008 program highlights include:
+FY 2009 program highlights include: